Michael Cheika: Lebanon

-In November 2020, Cheika was appointed head coach for Lebanon, the country of his parents' birth, ahead of the 2021 Rugby League World Cup.
+In November 2020, Cheika was appointed head coach of Lebanon, the country of his parents' birth, ahead of the 2021 Rugby League World Cup.
 He retained this position even when appointed as Argentina's rugby union coach.

-The 2021 Rugby League World Cup was postponed to October and November 2022 and coincided with Argentina's 2022 Autumn International tour of Great Britain.
-Although reported as notably difficult (dual-coaching), Cheika maintained both positions.
-Cheika's almost entirely Lebanese Australian squad included cousin Adam Doueihi.
+The 2021 Rugby League World Cup was postponed to October and November 2022 and coincided with Argentina's tour of Great Britain.
+Although reported as notably difficult, coaching two national teams at the same time, Cheika maintained both positions.
+Cheika's almost entirely Lebanese Australian squad included his cousin Adam Doueihi.

 In the group stage, Cheika's Lebanon played New Zealand, Ireland and Jamaica.
 Defeating the two latter teams, Lebanon finished second in the group, behind New Zealand and qualified for the Quarter-finals.
 Lebanon played Group B winners Australia, losing 48–4 in Huddersfield.
-Although maintaining their same height in the knockout stage, under Cheika Lebanon accomplished their best performance at a Rugby League World Cup (RLWC), finishing with a 2–2 record, and a point point difference of fourteen.
+Under Cheika Lebanon achieved their best performance at a Rugby League World Cup, finishing with a 2–2 record, and a points difference of fourteen.

+On 4 April 2025 it was reported that he would resume his role as head coach of Lebanon in preparation for the 2026 World Cup.

+Sydney Roosters

+In September 2025, he joined the coaching staff of Sydney Roosters as an assistant coach, working with the forwards and in the club's pathway system.